Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-Finally, to establish the role of active choice of particular $S_j$ in altering crowd accuracy, we define the \emph{choice} effect of $\mathcal{D}$, $CE_{\mathcal{D}}$, as the difference in crowd errors between $C_{random}$ and a crowd choosing which aids to view, $C_{choice}$.
+Finally, to establish the role of active choice for a particular $S_j$ in altering crowd accuracy, we define the \emph{choice} effect of $\mathcal{D}$, $CE_{\mathcal{D}}$, as the difference in crowd errors between $C^\text{random}$ and a crowd choosing which aids to view, $C^\text{choice}$.

-This choice effect will be positive anytime the choices of aids reduces individual errors faster that they reduce diversity, and we define any scenario in which individuals' choice of aids yields a positive choice effect as \emph{metawisdom of the crowd}.
-A positive effect of choice indicates that the crowd exhibits wisdom in the first stage that leads to greater accuracy in the second, primary task above and beyond the effect of exposure to additional information.
-While it is possible that a positive effect size is achieved by diversity increasing faster than average individual error, we believe it is more likely that average individual error would decrease faster than diversity is being lost.
+Any scenario in which $CE_\mathcal{D}$ is positive is a phenomenon we term the \emph{metawisdom of the crowd}.
+That is, the crowd exhibited wisdom in the first stage that leads to greater accuracy in the second, primary task above and beyond the effect of exposure to additional information.

-Whereas $IE_\mathcal{D}$ is an average treatment effect, $CE_\mathcal{D}$ is not because we assume the choices are not arbitrary.
-The information effect of an aid set defined above is an average treatment effect only under random assignment.
-Once choice is introduced, we can no longer assume a lack of correlation between treatment group and distributions of estimates and the introduction of correlations through metacognitive processes is one of the justifications for looking at the effect of choice.
-This implies the mean estimate associated with having chosen to view a given aid set can be different from the mean estimate under random assignment.
-Indeed, because of Simpson's paradox, metawisdom is possible even if the average error of an aid under choice is \emph{larger} than under random assignment; if choices tend to nonetheless favor the aids with smaller average errors, the net effect of choice is positive.
-We observe this in our second experiment and discuss it in the results section.
+Whereas $IE_\mathcal{D}$ is an average treatment effect, $CE_\mathcal{D}$ is not because we can no longer assume a lack of correlation between treatment group and distributions of estimates; the introduction of correlations through metacognitive processes is one of the justifications for looking at the effect of choice.
+This implies that the mean estimate associated with having chosen to view a given aid set can be different from the mean estimate under random assignment.